 These are the reasons why gold is the best money.
 It’s not a gold bug religion, nor a barbaric superstition.
 It’s simply common sense.
 Gold is particularly good for use as money, just as aluminum is particularly good for making aircraft, steel is good for the structures of buildings, uranium is good for fueling nuclear power plants, and paper is good for making books.
 Not money.
 If you try to make airplanes out of lead, or money out of paper, you’re in for a crash.

 It's why central bankers around the globe are adding gold to their "monetary" reserves at the quickest pace in 50 years.
 It's why Germany has – for the first time since WW II, begun buying gold.
 And it's why they are engaged in a multiyear effort to repatriate it from the U.S. and Great Britain, where it's been stored for security reasons since before WW II.

-It's why small scale (artisinal) miners around the world risk their lives and health – often damaging the environment – in order to acquire even the smallest amounts of it.
+It's why small-scale (artisinal) miners around the world risk their lives and health – often damaging the environment – to acquire even the smallest amounts of it.

 And it's why you should hold some too.
 Reflect on the state of geopolitical affairs around the globe.
 Look at the trend in motion where banks are – or soon will – charge you for the privilege of saving some of the paper currency you've earned.

 Forcing you to spend seed corn on things you don't need, just to keep their own financial Ponzi schemes from falling to earth.